bcbi/PredictMD.jl/README.md

 ```
 julia version 0.6.2
 ```
-If you receive an error (e.g. "command not found"), or if your version of Julia is less than 0.6.2, go to [https://julialang.org/downloads/](https://julialang.org/downloads/) and follow the instructions to install an appropriately recent version of Julia.
+If you receive an error (e.g. "command not found"), or if your version of Julia is less than 0.6, go to [https://julialang.org/downloads/](https://julialang.org/downloads/) and follow the instructions to install an appropriately recent version of Julia.

-#### Step 2: Make sure that LaTex is installed on your system:
+#### Step 2: Make sure that LaTex is installed on your system.
 Open a terminal window and run the following command:
 ```bash
 latex -v